1000101/1000101.github.io/_posts/2020-06-29-NixOS_Installer.markdown

 ---
 layout: post
-title:  "NixOS Installer"
+title:  "Install NixOS with Installer"
 description: Starting with NixOS - NI
 date:   2020-06-29 23:30:00 +0000
-categories: Nix NixOS 101 Installer NI
+categories: NixOS Install NI
 comments: true
 ---
 It's been a while since my last article, where we discussed the basic principles on which NixOS stands.
 To fully test it out, you might want to give it a go and install it on your system.